 Let me be clear.
 I am in no way saying that Rachel Canning should get what she wants.

 What I am saying is that the situation has nothing to do with anyone except the family.
 Since someone empowered a child to carry out a childish whim, now a judge is involved.
 He is gathering the evidence and making his judgment.
 None of us know the whole situation, and to think we do is grandiose and arrogant.
 Our judgement has no place in the matter.

 But, let’s pretend that we have a say in the matter.
-Let’s just say that we vote that she should be told no. That does not require us being angry.
-It does not require name calling or death wishes.
+Let’s just say that we vote that she should be told no. That does not require us to be hostile.
+It does not require name-calling or death wishes.
 It just requires that we hold the line, maintain a boundary, and say no. The child has no power to harm us, so anger is unnecessary, and furthermore, it is hurtful to the child when we include it in our process of saying no. If that is your goal, or if you don’t care that it is hurtful to the child, you have an unresolved issue that you need to work on.